Vrda-GF/Academic/content/publication/2011-BCCCE.md

 +++
-abstract = "The objective of this paper is to report my educational research project based on the advantage of learning and teaching with ICT, focusing on teaching of complex numbers.
-Some examples of motivational impacts of ICT existed already within a wide literature on educational uses and outcomes of ICT in classrooms, as well as out of school settings.
-The project was designed to build on such models and investigate the issues in more detail, and to explore ways to enhance motivational impacts and outcomes." authors = ["A. Vrdoljak"] date = "2009-06-22" image_preview = "" math = true publication_types = ["1"] publication = "Proceedings of the 3rd Nordic EWM Summer School for PhD Students in Mathematics, University of Turku, Turku, Finland, June 22–27, 2009" title = "Implementation models of ICT in teaching of complex numbers" url_code = "" url_dataset = "" url_pdf = ""
+abstract = "A new and advanced visualization for polynomial regression data fit is presented.
+The visualization based on Flash - an advanced multimedia authoring and development environment for creating animations and interactive applications inside Web pages - willpresent a model for better understanding of curve fitting.
+This model ensures to engineering students, as well as other researchers, an interactive explanations which helps them to achieve some main learning goals: how the range and uncertainty and number of data points affect correlation coefficient, or how correlation coefficient and chi squared can be used to indicate how well a curve describes the data relationship.
+Another objective of this paper is to explore the ways to enhance motivational impact and outcomes of such Web - based learning activities." authors = ["A. Vrdoljak"] date = "2011-05-19" image_preview = "" math = true publication_types = ["1"] publication = "Proceedings of the 1st International Balkans Conference on Challenges of Civil Engineering, EPOKA University, Tirana, Albania, May 19–21, 2011" title = "Advanced Visualization for Polynomial Regression Data Fit" url_code = "" url_dataset = "" url_pdf = ""